Bloggify/terms/privacy-policy.md

 ### Information we collect

 On Bloggify we may ask you to provide personal information, such as your e-mail address, name, home address, or telephone number.

-When you decide to buy something on our website, we will also need your invoicing data (name, email address and billing address).
+When you decide to buy something on our website, we will also need your invoicing data.

 ### Credit Card Information